huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 ## Text-to-image

-For text-to-image, you normally only pass a text prompt to the model.
-But with ControlNet you can specify an additional conditioning input.
+For text-to-image, you normally pass a text prompt to the model.
+But with ControlNet, you can specify an additional conditioning input.
 Let's condition the model with a canny image, a white outline of an image on a black background.
 This way, the ControlNet can use the canny image as a control to guide the model to generate an image with the same outline.

 Load an image and use the [opencv-python](https://github.com/opencv/opencv-python) library to extract the canny image: